Sterling Forest Fire Tower and Iron Mines

 Take the New York Thruway to Exit 15A.
 Turn left at the bottom of the ramp onto Route 17 and head north for 1.4 miles to the exit for Sterling Forest.
 Follow Sterling Mine Road (County Route 72) west for 3.0 miles, then turn right onto Long Meadow Road (County Route 84).
 Proceed north on Long Meadow Road for 3.5 miles, then turn left onto Old Forge Road and continue for 0.5 mile until you reach the Sterling Forest State Park Visitor Center.
 Park in the parking lot on the right side of the road, then cross the road to the visitor center, where a free trail map is available.

-Turn right and follow the blue blazes along the road.
-Soon, you'll notice concrete-and-brick ruins on the left side of the road.
+Continue ahead on the blue-blazed trail and cross the outlet of Sterling Lake on a wooden bridge.
+A short distance beyond, the trail turns left and descends to a paved road.
+It turns right and follows the road.
+Soon, you’ll notice concrete-and-brick ruins on the left.
 These are remnants of former mining and ore processing operations.
 Iron ore was discovered in the area as early as 1736, and mining operations continued until 1917.
 The structure that you can see from the road was built for the Sterling and Lake Mines, both of which extended under the lake.
 Just past these ruins, the road briefly runs alongside Sterling Lake, affording views across the lake.

 A short distance beyond, the road curves to the right.
 In another 200 feet, a sign marks the start of the Bare Rock and Fire Tower Connector Trails.
 Turn left, leaving the blue-blazed trail, then immediately turn right and continue along the orange-blazed Bare Rock Trail, which begins to climb on an old woods road.
 The trail generally follows this road up the Sterling Ridge, but it has been routed off the road in a number of places to avoid some wet and badly eroded sections.
 Follow the orange blazes for about three-quarters of a mile, climbing steadily, until you reach the crest of the ridge at a junction with the blue-on-white-blazed Sterling Ridge Trail (marked by a sign).

 Turn left here and head south along the ridge on a footpath, now following the blue-on-white blazes of the Sterling Ridge Trail and the teal diamond blazes of the Highlands Trail.
-The trail climbs to a broad viewpoint over Sterling Lake from open rocks, (ignore the yellow blazes that lead to the right just before this viewpoint), then continues along the ridge over undulating terrain.
-About a mile from the junction with the Bare Rock Trail, you'll reach a ranger cabin and the Sterling Forest Fire Tower.
-The view from the tower is well worth the climb.
+The trail climbs to a broad viewpoint over Sterling Lake from open rocks, then continues along the ridge over undulating terrain.
+About a mile from the junction with the Bare Rock Trail, you’ll reach a ranger cabin and the Sterling Forest Fire Tower.

-After climbing the Sterling Forest Fire Tower, you may want to take a break.
-There is a picnic table at the base of the tower where you can eat your lunch.
-When you're ready to continue, proceed east on the red-blazed Fire Tower Trail, which descends from the ridge on a pleasant woods road (do not follow the joint Fire Tower/Sterling Ridge Trail, which heads south on a footpath).
-This grassy road descends steadily, with a few rough benches placed alongside for hikers to rest.
-After about half a mile, when the road levels off, you'll come to a junction.
+In about a mile, when the road levels off, you’ll come to a junction.
 The rectangular red plastic blazes that you have been following turn off to the right on a branch road, but you should continue ahead on the main road, now marked with red triangle blazes as the Fire Tower Connector Trail.
 The road continues to descend, and after passing a private residence and going around a locked gate, it ends at a junction with the blue-blazed Sterling Lake Loop, near the shore of Sterling Lake.
 Turn right and follow the blue blazes back to the visitor center (note the left turn off the paved road in about a third of a mile).